Move to CaymanFree Relocation Checklist

 Schools, healthcare, and family routine

 Toronto has deep public systems and broad school choice.
-Cayman has good private schools and a simpler, safer geography, but families must secure school places and choose neighborhoods around school-run reality.
+Cayman can offer a simpler, warmer family routine, but families need to secure school places, understand health-insurance coverage, and choose neighborhoods around real school-run and healthcare access.

 Which should you choose?

-• The financial answer depends heavily on income, asset structure, departure tax, family size, and property plan.
+• The financial answer depends on income, assets, departure tax, family size, property plans, healthcare needs, and how often Canada remains part of your life.

 Trust note